 What is Red Bull?

-The drink was created in 1987 by a wealthy entrepreneur by the name of Dietrich Mateschitz.
+Red Bull is an energy drink created in 1987 by a wealthy entrepreneur by the name of Dietrich Mateschitz.
 He was reportedly inspired to create the drink after arriving in Thailand with an exceptionally bad case of jet lag.

-Today, Red Bull is one of the world’s most famous energy drinks, with 7.5 billion cans sold in 2019 .
-Loved for its hot pink color and its distinctive taste, it is a favorite for everyone from exhausted new parents to procrastinating college students pulling an all-nighter.
-It’s even found in the Jagerbomb, one of the world’s most popular, buzz-inducing mixed drinks.
+Red Bull is loved for its distinctive taste, hot pink color, and invigorating effects as an energy drink.
+It is a favorite for everyone, from exhausted new parents to procrastinating students pulling all-nighters.
+The drink is even found in the Jagerbomb, one of the world’s most popular buzz-inducing mixed drinks.

 What is in Red Bull?